georlav/objectmap/README.md

---timeout value, -t value                Set the max timeout limit in seconds for http requests (default: 10) --user-agent value                       Set client user agent (default: "ObjectMap/1.0") --random-agent                           Set client to use a random user agent --packages, -p                           If target is vulnerable try to enumerate application packages --packages-rop, --vp                     If target is vulnerable try to enumerate packages that can be used to start a POP chain
---banner, -b                             Retrieve server banner --verbose value, -v value                Set the verbosity level [1-5] (default: 4) --help, -h                               Show help
+--timeout value, -t value                Set the max timeout limit in seconds for http requests (default: 10) --user-agent value                       Set client user agent (default: "ObjectMap/1.0") --random-agent                           Set client to use a random user agent --banner, -b                             Retrieve server banner --verbose value, -v value                Set the verbosity level [1-5] (default: 4) --help, -h                               Show help